write an E-mail

 Stefan Kaegi produces documentary theatre plays, radio shows and works in the urban environment in a diverse variety of collaborative partnerships.
 Using research, public auditions and conceptual processes, he gives voice to ‘experts' who are not trained actors but have something to tell.
-This is how he directed “Mnemopark,” a model railway world in the Basel Theatre – a live film (set in 1:87 scale) that has been shown in over thirty cities between Tokyo and Montreal.
+This is how he directed “Mnemopark,” a model railway world in the Basel Theatre – a live film (set in 1:87 scale).
 Kaegi has toured across Europe and Asia for over three years with two Bulgarian lorry drivers and a truck which was converted into a mobile audience room (“Cargo Sofia”).
 In 2008, he developed “Radio Muezzin” in Cairo – a project about the call to prayer in this age of technical reproduction, and in 2011, “Bodenprobe Kasachstan” about migration and oil in central Asia.
-Since 2014 he adapts the immersive Audio Walk “Remote X” into such different urban landscapes and contexts as Santiago de Chile, Taipei, Moscow, Abu Dhabi or New York, and he tours the interactive installation “Nachlass” that portrays eight people who have not much time to live.

 Between 2006 and 2011, Kaegi often worked with argentinian playwright and director Lola Arias, most recently on “Chácara Paraíso”, which featured Brazilian policemen, and on “Airport Kids”, with global nomads between 7 and 13 years of age.
 Together they curated “ciudades paralelas / parallel cities”, a portable festival for urban interventions.